-12. FITTING THE POLYTHENE - POLYTHENE TO BASE RAIL
+11. FITTING THE POLYTHENE - POLYTHENE TO BASE RAIL

 - 1 Unroll and unfold the polythene and drape it over the polytunnel framework with an equal amount over each side and each end. - 2 Carefully slice the polythene diagonally from the top corners of the doorway.
-Trim the bottom off the central flap so that it hangs approximately 30cm below the door lintel. - 4 Use a full batten to fit in the rebate above the doorway.
+Trim the bottom off the central flap so that it hangs approximately 30cm below the door lintel. - 3 Cut a batten to fit in the rebate above each doorway (approximately 86cm long).